 Communications Objectives: Staff and residents understand that using water and energy more efficiently has the dual benefit of lowering emissions and improving resilience.
-We are emphasising the importance of using existing homes to address the national housing emergency while keeping embodied carbon to a minimum.
+Using existing homes can help us keep embodied carbon to a minimum as we work to address the local affordable housing emergency.
 Staff and residents understand that electrification is a long-term decarbonisation solution, while gas is cheaper in the short term but cannot be decarbonized.